DHTMLX/docs-todolist/docs/api/rest_api/routes/PUT routes/Put_move.md

 ### Description

-@short:Returns an empty promise in case the task objects are successfully moved as requested.
+@short:Returns an empty promise in case tasks are successfully moved as requested.

 The route handles the PUT request made to the **'/move{id}'** path and sent by the [**send**](api/rest_api/methods/send_method.md) method to move, indent or unindent tasks.<br/>
 For more details about available operations, see the description of the **operation** parameter sent in the request body (see the **Payload** section below).